niklassaers/theo-example/README.md

 # theo-example
-iOS example of how to use Theo, the Neo4j Swift framework for iOS, macOS and Linux
+iOS example of how to use [Theo](https://github.com/GraphStory/neo4j-ios), the Neo4j Swift framework for iOS, macOS and Linux

 ## Build & Run

-If you haven't already, install [CocoaPods][https://cocoapods.org]:
+If you haven't already, install [CocoaPods](https://cocoapods.org):

 ```bash
 $ gem install cocoapods